Andrew-CC-Martin/FreshProduce/README.md

 * Users need to place and update orders quickly as they are time poor.
 * Users need to setup returns/rejects or open a ticket to discrepancies.

-### Describe the client’s current setup and data.
+###  <a id="q3"></a>3.
+Describe the client’s current setup and data.

-*Shows a complete understanding of the current (pre project) state of the client’s set up and data as is relevant to the project*
-* The client currently has a website that acts displays the produce and services they offer.
-It acts primarily as a marketing website for the business and generate leads.
+* The client currently has a website that displays the produce and services they offer.
+It acts primarily as a marketing website for the business and generates leads.
 * There is no data captured as a part of this website, however the business does have other systems which take in data.
 * There is an internal database which tracks prices and products on offer.
 It does not track the exact quantity or volumes that are currently available, however it does track whether an item is currently in or out of stock.
 * There are many manual processes as part of the operation, such as paper sheets which show the delivery information for truck drivers and other order-related documents that are manually reconciled between different team members.
 * For the scope of this project, the key data that we will be requiring access to is the product information.
 This will be made available to us via the API, per the architecture diagram.

-### Describe the project will you be conducting and how your App will address the client’s needs.
+### <a id="q4"></a>4.
+Describe the project will you be conducting and how your App will address the client’s needs.
-*Complete discussion of the project including a demonstration of a full understanding of how it will meet the client’s needs*

 Our goal for this project is to create a digital sales channel for Food Forum, similar to a Woolworths online or Harris Farms online.
 The key requirements for our client is for their customers to place orders online.
 The project has three main components which are required to meet these requirements.
 1. A client management system, which allows customer’s of Food Forum, such as restaurants and hospitals, to have their own profile where they can login, and manage their details (e.g. address).